Contracts and Comments

-Algonkian Workshop and Conference Faculty
+Algonkian Conference Faculty

 Ibrahim Ahmad is senior editor at Akashic Books.
 He has acquired and edited dozens of titles for the completely independent Brooklyn-based company, which is dedicated to publishing urban literary fiction, general fiction, crime fiction, and political nonfiction by authors who are either ignored by the mainstream, or who have no interest in working within the ever-consolidating ranks of the major corporate publishers.

 Melanie was a writer for National Lampoon, one of the winners of the Writer's Digest 2009 fiction prize, and her work has also appeared in literary journals including Del Sol Review and The Potomac Journal of Poetry and Politics.
 Her prior novels include "The Deadest Gun in The West" (Amazon quarter finalist) and "Welcome Home, Major Bearclaw."
 Melanie is a direct descendant of the family of Francis Bacon.
 She is currently at work on a Sherlock Holmes spin-off entitled THE DETECTIVISTS.